bioinformatics-centre/kaiju/README.md

 the currently available data from GenBank, or download one of the indexes used by the [Kaiju web server](http://kaiju.binf.ku.dk/).

-For creating a local index, the program `makeDB.sh` in the `bin/` directory will download the reference genomes and taxonomy files from the NCBI FTP server, convert them into a protein database and construct Kaiju's index (the Burrows-Wheeler transform and the FM-index) in one go.
+For creating a local index, the program `kaiju-makedb` in the `bin/` directory will download a source database and the taxonomy files from the NCBI FTP server, convert them into a protein database and construct Kaiju's index (the Burrows-Wheeler transform and the FM-index) in one go.